QuEraComputing/Bloqade.jl/docs/src/subspace.md

 Other than using atomic positions and the subspace radius, we can also use a graph to create a subspace.
 In this case, the subspace corresponds to the space composed by the [independent sets](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) of this graph.
 Bloqade has an explicit function for this, by using a graph as an input, and produces the subspace as the output.
-Here is an example code
+Here is an example code:

 ```@example subspace
 using Graphs